k3a/glfk/README.md

 ### Main Core Goals ###

 - One opengl object = one class
+- Minimalistic, no complicated and confusing c++ structures
 - Only Utils.cpp and .h and Renderer.cpp and Renderer.h are requred so you can use what you need only.
 - Methods resembling original OpenGL function names
 - Automatic binding, optional unbinding on bindable objects